Your cart is currently empty.

 Similarly, cannabis that has been dried at anything over the optimum temperature of 21°C has a tendency to become crispy and may burn extra hot and harsh.

-The Best Way to Dry Weed
+The Best Way on How to Dry Out Weed Fast

 For the smoothest toke and the maximum flavour possible, cannabis should be dried slowly.
 Whether you want to trim your buds before or after the drying process is a matter of personal preference.
 Some prefer to trim when leaves are still fresh since the task is arguably easier.
 However, others swear by drying before trimming.
 If you’re trimming a serious amount of bud, you might want to invest in some electric secateurs, like the Trim's Matic Electric Hand Held Trimmer.
 Either way, the drying technique should be the same.